rwcstudio/wilcoxwilliams.github.io/_posts/2008-08-03-scaling-up.md

 categories: work
 image_fullwidth: "/assets/images/upmc1.png"
 tags: case-study
-abstract: BETHEL PARK, PENNSYLVANIA, eight miles south of Pittsburgh, is a middle class suburb with an aging population.
+abstract: Eight miles south of Pittsburgh, is a middle class suburb with an aging population.
 UPMC South Hills, an outpatient facility that was built in the 1990s, had grown to include cardiology, endocrine surgery, gastroenterology, neurosurgery, obstetrics and gynecology, ophthalmology, orthopedics, primary care and internal medicine, urology, diagnostic imaging, lab services, physical therapy, and a walk-in clinic.
 More broadly, UPMC’s network was also expanding, opening and acquiring dozens of clinics and hospitals in the region.
 ---
 How can design thinking and methods help organizations better understand their challenges and transform from the ground up?